10,745 Shares in A10 Networks, Inc. (NYSE:ATEN) Purchased by XTX Topco Ltd

 XTX Topco Ltd purchased a new position in A10 Networks, Inc. (NYSE:ATEN) in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 10,745 shares of the communications equipment provider’s stock, valued at approximately $121,000.

-A number of other large investors have also bought and sold shares of the stock.
-Royal Bank of Canada grew its stake in A10 Networks by 182.3% during the first quarter.
-Royal Bank of Canada now owns 6,987 shares of the communications equipment provider’s stock worth $67,000 after buying an additional 4,512 shares during the last quarter.
-Federated Hermes Inc. grew its stake in A10 Networks by 79.6% during the first quarter.
-Federated Hermes Inc. now owns 7,034 shares of the communications equipment provider’s stock worth $68,000 after buying an additional 3,117 shares during the last quarter.
-O Shaughnessy Asset Management LLC bought a new stake in A10 Networks during the second quarter worth about $93,000.
-Aristides Capital LLC bought a new stake in A10 Networks during the first quarter worth about $96,000.
-Finally, SG Americas Securities LLC bought a new stake in A10 Networks during the first quarter worth about $115,000.
+Other large investors have also bought and sold shares of the company.
+Royal Bank of Canada raised its position in A10 Networks by 182.3% in the first quarter.
+Royal Bank of Canada now owns 6,987 shares of the communications equipment provider’s stock worth $67,000 after purchasing an additional 4,512 shares in the last quarter.
+Federated Hermes Inc. raised its position in A10 Networks by 79.6% in the first quarter.
+Federated Hermes Inc. now owns 7,034 shares of the communications equipment provider’s stock worth $68,000 after purchasing an additional 3,117 shares in the last quarter.
+O Shaughnessy Asset Management LLC acquired a new position in A10 Networks in the second quarter worth about $93,000.
+Aristides Capital LLC acquired a new position in A10 Networks in the first quarter worth about $96,000.
+Finally, SG Americas Securities LLC acquired a new position in A10 Networks in the first quarter worth about $115,000.
 86.40% of the stock is owned by hedge funds and other institutional investors.

+In other A10 Networks news, CEO Dhrupad Trivedi sold 4,597 shares of the firm’s stock in a transaction that occurred on Tuesday, August 10th.
+The shares were sold at an average price of $13.34, for a total value of $61,323.98.
+Following the transaction, the chief executive officer now directly owns 454,596 shares of the company’s stock, valued at $6,064,310.64.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, EVP Robert D. Cochran sold 2,387 shares of the firm’s stock in a transaction that occurred on Tuesday, August 17th.
+The shares were sold at an average price of $13.48, for a total transaction of $32,176.76.
+The disclosure for this sale can be found here.
+Insiders have sold 25,376 shares of company stock worth $353,201 over the last three months.
+23.73% of the stock is owned by insiders.

 ATEN opened at $13.35 on Friday.
 A10 Networks, Inc. has a one year low of $6.64 and a one year high of $15.02.
 The company’s 50 day simple moving average is $13.66 and its 200-day simple moving average is $11.34.
 The stock has a market capitalization of $1.03 billion, a P/E ratio of 46.03 and a beta of 0.93.